-The core WordPress has a video feature which allows you to embed video files using a simple simple.
-This feature was added as of WordPress 3.6 and it makes it easier for you to embed video files without installing a plugin.
+The core WordPress has a video feature which allows you to embed video files using a simple method.
+This feature was added in WordPress 3.6 which makes it easier for you to embed video files without installing a plugin.

-The easiest to embed a video is to copy and paste it into your post/page editor.
+The easiest way to embed a video is to copy and paste it into your post/page editor.

 Insert from Media Library

 While you are writing content you can click on the Add Media button to upload and insert a video into the post/page.

 Once the video is embedded you will be able to see a preview of the thumbnail even before publishing it.

 Embedding a video by directly pasting the URL is easier.
 But if you use the video shortcode you will have more customization options.
 In fact, WordPress automatically creates a video shortcode for you when you insert a video from the media library.
 You will need to switch to the “text” editor to see the actual shortcode.

 Currently the video shortcode supports the following options.